pieterjandesmedt/vite-et-reves/content/captains-log/2020-02-23-across-the-atlantic-ocean.md

 The mainsail gives us a lot of speed without having to worry about having too much wind, but now we need to worry about accidental gibes.
 Especially when the waves build to 3-4 meters.
 The boat gets pushed off course, the autopilot overcorrects a bit and if the timing is wrong, a big wave will hit at that most vulnerable point and push the boom into the wind.
 And then: BOOM, accidental gibe.

-But I'm keeping still the full main up to match the wave speed as close as possible.
+But I'm keeping the full main up to match the wave speed as close as possible.
 If we slow down, big waves will start crashing into us at much higher relative speed.
 That's a stress I don't want to inflict on Vite & Rêves or her crew.

 And the waves are really building today.
 The apparent wind is at around 20 to 24 knots and Vite & Rêves is doing 8 to 13 knots, so the true wind must be around 30-35 knots.
 Combined with the high waves, it feels on the verge of 'out of control'.

 It's reassuring Vite & Rêves has behaved so well until now.
-She's handled any wind and wave the ocean has thrown at her thus far.
+She's handled any wind and waves the ocean has thrown at her thus far.
 So I trust her with our lives.
 Not that I have a choice, this far from land.

 {{< image src="IMG_9369.jpg" alt="The sunsets are worth it" ratio="3x2" >}}